u759/AllanAI/AIGuidelines/BackendArchitecture.md

 spring.servlet.multipart.max-request-size=512MB
 ```

-**ProcessingProperties.java** binds the `processing.*` namespace and exposes values such as maximum frame samples (used to cap heuristic processing) and default pre-/post-event windows.
+**ProcessingProperties.java** binds the `processing.*` namespace and exposes values such as maximum frame samples (used for video metadata fallbacks) and default pre-/post-event windows.

 │   │   ├── BackendApplication.java
 │   │   ├── config/